juandavidp9/Azure_imdb-etl/README.md

 # Azure ETL Project: IMDB Movies

 ETL Project of IMDB Movies using Azure Data Factory,Synapse Analytics, Datalake Storage and Azure SQL db.
+In this project we use a feature called “Self Hosted Integration Runtime” to access on premise environment data sources.
+It will alow us to copy the data to the Datalake Storage.
+The data is transformed in Azure Synpase using Pyspark.
+Finally it is loaded into a Azure SQL database.

 ### Architecture